seiyria/jsmongohal/README.md

 Tweaking the Markov Order
 =========================
-In the source code, to change the markov order, you have to change the `markov` variable at the top of the `reply` and `add` functions.
+In the source code, to change the markov order, you can pass in a number at the end of every function.
+The markov order defaults to 3.

+Beware, data is not preserved between changes in the markov order, as they use separate collections.

 Using jsMongoHal From Node.js
 ==================================